Prepare for University Studies & Career Advancement

 Space Exploration Technologies: Numerical Problems and Solutions

 1. A spacecraft is launched with a velocity of 12,000 m/s.
-If its acceleration phase lasts 180 seconds, calculate the total change in velocity and the distance covered during acceleration.
+If acceleration lasts 180 s, calculate the distance covered.

 Solution:

-2. A satellite is in a circular orbit at an altitude of 500 km above Earth’s surface.
-Given Earth’s radius of 6,371 km, calculate the orbital radius and the orbital circumference.
+2. A satellite orbits at 500 km altitude.
+Given Earth’s radius of 6,371 km, find the orbital radius and circumference.

 Solution:

-3. A rocket engine burns fuel at a rate of 250 kg/s for 180 seconds.
-Calculate the total mass of fuel consumed and, if the fuel has an energy density of 43 MJ/kg, determine the total energy released.
+3. A rocket burns fuel at 250 kg/s for 180 s.
+If energy density is 43 MJ/kg, find total energy released.

 Solution: